A FAMILY-RUN BUSINESS

 In 1996, in recognition of her lifetime’s work, Devora Peake’s efforts were acknowledged when she was awarded the MBE for services to the Fruit and Fruit Juice Industries and she was made a fellow of the Royal Agricultural Society.

 Sadly Devora died in 1999, having outlived Bill by 20 years.
 However, four of her five children have followed her into the business.
 Susanna Rendall is Group Managing Director, and her brother Jonathan Loshak and sisters Tamara Unwin and Carmella Meyer are all Executive Directors.

-The third generation is now proudly coming to the fore and Robert Rendall, Susanna’s son, is Managing Director of Peake Fruit.
-It is the energy, vigour and expertise of this younger generation that has secured the future development of the fruit growing side of the business.
+The third generation is now proudly coming to the fore and Robert Rendall, Susanna’s son, is the Managing Director of Peake Fruit.
+It is the energy, vigour and expertise of this younger generation that has secured the future development of the fruit-growing side of the business.
 The latest methods and technologies have been employed to ensure that we continue to provide our customers with the quality and varieties of fruit that they require.

 Boxford Farms’ 2011 Top Fruit Coldstore Project was supported by the Defra and the EU

 Boxford Farms and its subsidiary Peake Fruit’s 2014 Added Value Project developments and improvements were supported by the Defra and the EU